newjersey/feedback-widget/README.md

 1. `npm install uglify-js -g` (global install, not part of npm project)
 2. `cd feedback-widget && nvm use 16`
 3. `uglifyjs feedback-widget.js -c -o feedback-widget.min.js`

+### Publishing a new version of the package

+1. Go the the Draft Release action at https://github.com/newjersey/feedback-widget/actions/workflows/draft-release.yml, click Run workflow (you need write permissions to do this).
+Choose the branch (`main`) and the semver level of the new version (patch, minor, major).
+2. Confirm this worked by checking that `package.json` version has been bumped and a draft release for this version is available in the https://github.com/newjersey/feedback-widget/releases page.
+3. On the releases page, click to Edit the release, and update the description if needed.
+Click Publish.
+This will trigger the publish-release Github Actions workflow.
+4. Once the workflow is completed, confirm that the package is updated on NPM registry. https://www.npmjs.com/package/@newjersey/feedback-widget